Zhuxitong/ppsPCP/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2567390.svg)](https://doi.org/10.5281/zenodo.2567390)

-ppsPCP is a Pipeline to scan presence/absence variants (PAVs) and make fully annotated Pan-genome when one or multiple assembled plant genomes compared against one selected reference genome. ppsPCP can also be used in other eukaryote organism like animals or procaryotic organism.
+ppsPCP is a Pipeline to scan presence/absence variants (PAVs) and make fully annotated Pan-genome when one or multiple assembled plant genomes compared against one selected reference genome. ppsPCP can also be used for other eukaryotes like animals or procaryotes.

 To find PAVs and construct a Pan-genome, ppcPCP perform the following steps:
 ```